 Vicarious liability may exist when one party directs the actions of someone else.
 Typically, the party in control benefits from the acts committed by the other person.

 For instance, suppose that Bob is voluntarily helping Ralph, his neighbor, construct a fence on Ralph's property.
-Ralph is much more knowledgeable about construction than Bob so Bob is working under Ralph's direction.
+Ralph is much more knowledgeable about construction than Bob, so Bob is working under Ralph's direction.
 Ralph asks Bob to drive Ralph's truck to a local hardware store and buy some lumber.
 Bob is on his way to the store when he inadvertently causes an auto accident that injures Susan.
-Ralph might be liable for Susan's injuries because he owns the truck Bob was driving the truck on Ralph's behalf when the accident occurred.
+Ralph might be liable for Susan's injuries because he owns the truck Bob was driving.
+Also, Bow was using the truck on Ralph's behalf when the accident occurred.

-even though he wasn't even in the truck when the accident occurred.
+Even though Ralph wasn't in the truck when the accident occurred he can still be liable.
 His liability derives from his power to direct Bob's actions.

 Employer and Employee